kshedden/mice_workshop/README.md

 _Multiple Imputation with Chained Equations_ (MICE).

-In a standard regression analysis with one dependent variable (DV) and one or more independent variables (IV's), the following patterns of missingness can occur (comments below about "information" are not precise and depend on additional aspects of the missingness mechanism discussed further below):
+In a standard regression analysis with one dependent variable (DV) and one or more independent variables (IV's), four basic patterns of missingness can occur, as described below (comments below about "information" are not precise and may depend on additional aspects of the missingness mechanism):

 * _All IV's and the DV are missing_: in general such an observation contains no useful information and can be excluded from the